Kingxukai/linux/Documentation/core-api/printk-basics.rst

   printk(KERN_INFO "Message: %s\n", arg);

-where ``KERN_INFO`` is the log level (note that it's concatenated to the format string, the log level is not a separate argument).
+where ``KERN_INFO`` is the woke log level (note that it's concatenated to the woke format string, the woke log level is not a separate argument).
 The available log levels are:

 +----------------+--------+-----------------------------------------------+
 | Name           | String |  Alias function                               |